CESNET/ofm/comp/uvm/common/readme.rst

 Comparer
 --------

-This components serves for comparing transactions from dut with transactions from model.
+These components compare transactions from the DUT with transactions from the model.
-There are three major class.
-All classes have one required parameter and one optional parameter First parameter is type of model transactions.
-Second parameter is type of dut transactions.
+There are three major classes.
+All classes have one required parameter and one optional parameter.
+The first parameter is the type of model's transactions.
+The second parameter is the type of DUT transactions.

 .. list-table:: comparer classes
    :widths: 400 400